bcmichael/RNMR-Docs/docs/command/full_command.md

 Defaults: center

-Prerequisites: Time domain
+Prerequisites: Time domain data in processing buffer (TIME)

 Description:
-`ECHO` takes a time domain buffer with an FID in it and simulates an echo signal from it.
+`ECHO` takes an FID in the visible processing buffer it and simulates an echo signal from it.
 The original FID will be shifted to the right by an amount specified by time.
 The portion of the buffer vacated by this shift is filled with the complex conjugate of the reverse of the data that was in this region in the original FID.
 If time is not provided RNMR will prompt for it with a time value corresponding to the center of the buffer.